delleceste/brutefir-conf/README.md

 ### Geometry

 - 120cm from front wall
-- listener at P1 (306cm from loudspeakers)
+- sofa at P6 (mic at 306cm from loudspeakers 390 from front wall)

 ### Filters